-Decrease budget by approximately \$96,000 for single-family homebuyer activities to align funding levels with the finance plan for the new Housing Levy approved by the City Council in Ordinance 123013.
+Decrease budget by approximately \$96,000 for single-family homebuyer activities, should the 2009 Housing Levy be approved by voters in 2009.
+This funding level is consistent with the finance plan approved by the City Council in Ordinance 123013.

-Decrease budget by approximately \$1.03 million in state weatherization grant funding to correct the 2010 Adopted budget.
+Decrease budget by approximately \$1.03 million in state weatherization grant funding to correct the 2010 Endorsed budget.
 The two-year grant was fully appropriated in the 2009 Adopted budget and no additional appropriation is required in 2010.